zain123d/Zain_portfolio/README.md

 # [Assistant Project Manager: Project Whyspots](https://whyspot.vercel.app/)

 * Provided assistance in the planning, execution and implementation of the project.
-* Scheduling meeting, keeping track of deliverables along with tracking and reporting project progress.
+* Scheduling meetings, keeping track of deliverables along with tracking and reporting project progress.
 * Performed tasks assigned by the Project Manager in a timely manner.
 * Created graphic SVG assets for the developers to use (logos, icons, backgrounds etc)